 Proteins are important molecules which have structural and functional roles in the body.

-Some claim that eating enough calories from plant-based foods will automatically mean that protein is taken care.
+Some claim that eating enough calories from plant-based foods will automatically mean that one's protein needs are taken care of.
 Sadly, this is untrue.
-It’s perfectly possible to design an animal-free eucaloric diet that fails to meet the RDA for protein (which is set at 0.8g of protein per kilogram of bodyweight per day).
+It's possible to design an animal-free eucaloric diet that fails to meet the RDA for protein (which is set at 0.8g of protein per kilogram of bodyweight per day).

 More to the point, I do not think that 0.8g/d/kg/day is optimal for health.
 Eating above the RDA (especially when combined with resistance training) can help to: